bbc/gel/src/components/cards.md

 #### The 'More info' element

 This element must be absolutely positioned over the card, which means the card itself must take `position: relative`.
-The `bottom` positioning of the element must match the height of the `gel-card-toolbar` element so that element is npt obscured while the element is visible.
+The `bottom` positioning of the element must match the height of the `gel-card-toolbar` element so that element is not obscured while the element is visible.

 ```css
 .gel-card {